openssl/openssl/doc/designs/dtlsv1_3/dtlsv1_3-main.md

 A summary of larger work items that needs to be addressed.

-Notice that some of the requirements mentioned in [List of DTLS 1.3 requirements](#list-of-dtls-13-requirements) is not covered by these workitems and must be implemented separately.
+Notice that some of the requirements mentioned in [List of DTLSv1.3 requirements](#list-of-dtls-13-requirements) is not covered by these workitems and must be implemented separately.

 | Summary                                             | #PR            |